arungudelli/angularjswiki/content/en/fontawesome/fa-sort-amount-up.md

-## Rotate Sort Amount Up Icon using fa-rotate-x
+## Rotate fa-sort-amount-up Icon using fa-rotate-x
 To rotate the font awesome icon fa-sort-amount-up, Use fa-rotate-x class

 Where 'x' represents degree of rotation.